-Both Halloween and divorce can be scary, and then there are the ghosts.
-But Halloween presents an opportunity for transitioning families to have a fun holiday in advance of the more traditional holiday season.
+Both Halloween and divorce can be scary — and then there are the ghosts.
+But Halloween presents an opportunity for transitioning families to have a fun holiday before the more traditional holiday season.

-Even seemingly innocuous holidays like Halloween can elicit and exacerbate the conflicting emotions and fears the process of divorce can create.
-Halloween is the unofficial beginning of the holiday season, the season of memories and traditions and family.
-But for divorced families, the celebrations of the upcoming holidays, perhaps in earlier years so predictable and reliable, can evoke memories of extended families and holidays past and are now cloaked in uncertainty.
-Everyone is adjusting to the “new normal” and trying to figure out how to respect familiar rituals in the context of the family’s metamorphosis.
+Even seemingly innocuous holidays like Halloween can elicit and exacerbate the conflicting emotions and fears the divorce process can create.
+Halloween is the unofficial beginning of the holiday season, the season of memories, traditions, and family.
+But, for divorced families, the celebrations of the upcoming holidays, perhaps in earlier years so predictable and reliable, can evoke memories of extended families and holidays past and are now cloaked in uncertainty.
+Everyone is adjusting to the “new normal” and learning how to respect familiar rituals in the context of the family’s metamorphosis.
 Holidays can be difficult and far removed from Norman Rockwell’s perfect, nostalgic depictions.

-While many experience sadness during the holidays, divorced families or those in the process of divorcing are particularly vulnerable to sorrow during these occasions of high expectations.
+While many experience sadness during the holidays, divorced families or those in the process of divorcing are particularly vulnerable to sorrow during high expectations.
 Freed Marcroft wishes you a Happy Halloween free of fears for the future and ghosts of celebrations past.
-We encourage you to carve out your new rituals beginning with the pumpkins and costumes and candy of Halloween.
+We encourage you to carve out your new rituals beginning with the pumpkins, costumes, and candy of Halloween.
 The confidence and joy you could feel in October might help ease the anxiety you may feel as the November and December holidays approach.